aws/aws-fpga/sdk/README.md

 # AWS EC2 FPGA Software Development Kit

-This directory includes the drivers and runtime environment required by any EC2 Instance running on F1.
-It includes the drivers and tools to interact with pre-built AFIs that are loaded to EC2 F1 FPGAs.
+This directory includes the drivers and runtime environment required by any EC2 FPGA Instance.
+The drivers and tools are used to interact with pre-built AFIs that are loaded to EC2 FPGA Instance FPGAs.

-The [SDK management directory](./management) contains the [Amazon FPGA Image (AFI) Management Tools](./management/fpga_image_tools/README.md), which includes both the source code to the AFI Management Tools as well as detailed [descriptions of the commands](./management/fpga_image_tools/README.md) to use on an F1 instance.
+The [SDK management directory](./userspace) contains the [Amazon FPGA Image (AFI) Management Tools](./userspace/fpga_image_tools/README.md), which includes both the source code to the AFI Management Tools as well as detailed descriptions of the commands to use on an F1 instance.

 The SDK is **NOT** used to build or register AFI, rather it is only used for managing and deploying pre-built AFIs.
 For building and registering AFIs, please refer to the [HDK](../hdk/README.md).